DataDog/hiring-engineers/answers.md

 ![a relative link](images/HostnamesAgent.png)
 ![a relative link](images/HostMap.png)

-  * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+  * Installed a database on my machine (MySQL) and then installed the respective Datadog integration for that database.
+In my case, it was convenient because MySQL check is included in the Datadog Agent package and no additional installation was needed on my MySQL server.
+I followed the steps as were guided by the [Datadog Integration Page for my SQL](https://docs.datadoghq.com/integrations/mysql/?tab=host).
+      * Created a datadog user with a native password hashing method: ```CREATE USER 'datadog'@'localhost' IDENTIFIED WITH mysql_native_password by '<UNIQUEPASSWORD>';```
+      * The Agent needs a few privileges to collect metrics, I granted the user the following limited privileges: ```GRANT PROCESS ON *.* TO 'datadog'@'localhost';```
+      * I needed to also set the max_user_connections: ```ALTER USER 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;```

   * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
   * Change your check's collection interval so that it only submits the metric once every 45 seconds.
   * Bonus Question Can you change the collection interval without modifying the Python check file you created?